El Corazon de San Pancho — The Heart of San Francisco

 Admission to the festival and parade is FREE.
 Grandstand seating for the parade, located on Mission Street between 21st and 22nd streets, is available for purchase online at www.carnavalsanfrancisco.org.

 I hope this post can inspire you to check out the celebration of culture and diversity.
-I would love to know your feedback.
+I would love to know your feedback on the carnivals in San Francisco.
 Is there any other event like this that you had attended before.